 Isaac Holden was born around 1805 in Mohope in the Ninebanks grieveship of the West Allen.
 The family were known to be amongst the poorest and he never attended a school.
 The Holden’s were lead miners as most others were or employed in processing or transporting the ore.
 The market for lead boomed in the 1700s at home and abroad but made the miners vulnerable when the trade slumped in times of recession.
 Born into this way of life Isaac was indistinguishable from his contemporaries.
-Yet by the end of his life he had assumed almost a legendary status with the grandest memorial in Allendale churchyard with a revealing tribute:
+Yet by the end of his life he had assumed almost a legendary status with the grandest memorial in Allendale churchyard with a revealing dedication.

 “ISAAC HOLDEN A native of this parish who died November 12th 1857, aged 51 years.
 He gained the esteem and respect of the public by his untiring diligence in originating works of charity and public usefulness upwards of 600 persons subscribed to erect this monument.”